wooyounghong/Forecasting-Demand-for-Yellow-Cabs-in-NYC/README.md

 ## Modeling
 ### Baseline Model:
-One of the first model I had made was a Naive Forecast Baseline Model which uses the last value of my training set (first three months) to predict the last month.
+One of the first model I had made was a Naive Forecast Baseline Model which uses the last value of my training set (~70% of the data) to predict the last month.
 This was how I was able to compare how well my following models did and used baseline model as my starting point.

 #### PRE-COVID: Manhattan
 <img alt="naive_precod" src="./images/naive_precovid.png">

 ### RMSE score: 8276.79

 #### POST-COVID: Manhattan

 <img alt="naive_covid" src="./images/naive_covid.png">

 ### RMSE score: 649.1469

+### Best Model:
+#### PRE-COVID: Manhattan

+#### POST-COVID: Manhattan